 - 1) Introduction to Sumobots

 - 3) Introduction to LEGO Spike Prime

-- 5) Engineering Notebooks
+- 5) Engineering Design Process

-- 7) Designing a Robot and Design Ideas
+- 7) Minimum Viable Product

+- 9) Engineering Concepts

-- 2) Robot Parts
+2) Robot Parts

-- 4) Engineering Design Process
+- 4) Sumobot Rules

-- 6) Minimum Viable Product
+- 6) Engineering Notebooks

-- 8) Engineering Concepts
+- 8) Designing a Robot and Design Ideas

-Subject: STEAM, Computer Science

-Topic or Unit of Study: Engineering Design Process, Building Robots, Programming Robots, Computer Programming (test and refine programs)

-Objectives:

-- We will understand the elements of the SumoBots competition. - We will learn parts of the robot and their purposes. - We will utilize the LEGO Spike Prime App. - We will identify the steps of the Engineering Design Process and use Engineering Notebooks to document our progress through it. - We will use the Minimum Viable Product in our initial designs. - We will use engineering concepts to continue through the Engineering Design Process.
+Subject: STEAM, Computer Science Topic or Unit of Study: Engineering Design Process, Building Robots, Programming Robots, Computer Programming (test and refine programs) Objectives: We will understand the elements of the SumoBots competition.
+We will learn parts of the robot and their purposes.
+We will utilize the LEGO Spike Prime App.
+We will identify the steps of the Engineering Design Process and use Engineering Notebooks to document our progress through it.
+We will use the Minimum Viable Product in our initial designs.
+We will use engineering concepts to continue through the Engineering Design Process.
+Standards: HS-ETS1-1: Analyze a major global challenge to specify qualitative and quantitative criteria and constraints for solutions that account for societal needs and wants.

-Standards:

-HS-ETS1-1: Analyze a major global challenge to specify qualitative and quantitative criteria and constraints for solutions that account for societal needs and wants.

 HS-ETS1-2: Design a solution to a real-world problem by breaking it down into smaller, more manageable problems that can be solved through engineering.
 HS-ETS1-3: Evaluate a solution to a complex real-world problem based on prioritized criteria and trade-offs that account for a range of constraints, including cost, safety, reliability, aesthetics as well as possible social, cultural, and environmental impacts.
 12.AP.A.04: Analyze and refine classic algorithms to solve problems.
 12.AP.A.05: Evaluate algorithms (e.g., searching, sorting) in terms of their efficiency, correctness, and clarity.
 12.AP.PD.06: Modify an existing program to add additional functionality and discuss intended and unintended implications (e.g., breaking other functionality).

-A.CED.A.1: Create equations and inequalities in one variable and use them to solve problems.

-Synopsis:

-Students will design, build, and program

-SumoBots that navigate and battle in a fun

-competition format with other robot teams.

-SumoBots are small autonomous robots that use

-sensors to detect each other.
-In "battle", they

-"fight" to push the opponent robot out of a

-competition ring.

-Materials:

-- Teacher/instructor lesson plan - Teacher/instructor Google Slides presentation - Teacher computer with access to internet and teacher presentation - LEGO Spike Prime kit (one per two students) - SumoBots competition field
+Synopsis: Students will design, build, and program SumoBots that navigate and battle in a fun competition format with other robot teams.
+SumoBots are small autonomous robots that use sensors to detect each other.
+In "battle", they "fight" to push the opponent robot out of a competition ring.
+Materials: Teacher/instructor lesson plan Teacher/instructor Google Slides presentation Teacher computer with access to internet and teacher presentation LEGO Spike Prime kit (one per two students) SumoBots competition field

-TUESDAY:

-1) Sumobot Rules

-2)What is a Prototype?
+DAY TWO: 1) What is a Prototype?
+3) Programming

-3) Available Upgrades
+2) Available Upgrades